Teradata/dlispy/README.md

 ## How to dump a dlis file to a readable format

-In this sample code, you can see How to dump a dlis file to a read format including.
+In this sample code, you can see how to dump a dlis file to a read format.
 Since each dlis file could include one or more logical files, there is no dependency between logical record cross logical files, so it means treat each logical file seperately, thus we create separate folder for each logical file in the given output path, we use `id` of the logical file as folder name.
 In each folder, there are following content:
 - a json file which includes all EFLRs (public and private oens) in this logical file